Book cover:

 Child Bereavement UK

-This leaflet has been prepared with the help of bereaved families.
+This PDF leaflet has been prepared with the help of bereaved families.
 It aims to help children when they have been bereaved.
 Also essential for A&E, Intensive care units and professionals who support families.

-Download for free or buy from Child Bereavement UK
+Free to download from Child Bereavement UK

 Child Bereavement UK

-This leaflet has been prepared with the help of bereaved families.
+This PDF leaflet has been prepared with the help of bereaved families.
 It aims to help children when they have been bereaved.
 Also essential for A&E, Intensive care units and professionals who support families.

-Download for free or buy from Child Bereavement UK
+Free to download from Child Bereavement UK

 When Something Terrible Happens: Children Can Learn to Cope with Grief